whydda/job-interview/README.md

 32. Apache VS Nginx
 	* https://taetaetae.github.io/2018/06/27/apache-vs-nginx/

 33. Nested loop join, Merge join, Hash join

+34. 이벤트 드리븐과 메세지 큐 사용 이유
+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+SQS eliminates the complexity and overhead associated with managing and operating message oriented middleware, and empowers developers to focus on differentiating work.
+Using SQS, you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.